mworks-proj/xmerch-testing/README.md

 ![xMerch Banner](.github/images/xmerch-preproduction.png)
-# XMerch Testing & Feedback Repository 🚀 g
+# XMerch Testing & Feedback Repository 🚀

 Welcome to the **XMerch Testing & Feedback Repository**! 🎉 This space is dedicated to tracking **issues, feedback, and improvements** for XMerch, our decentralized e-commerce platform leveraging **Xahau/XRPL** payments.
 Your insights will help shape the future of seamless XAH commerce! 💡